jacobian/openstack.compute/README.rst

                             servers).
         help                Display help about this program or one of its subcommands.
+        image-create        Create a new image by taking a snapshot of a running server.
+        image-delete        Delete an image.
         images              Print a list of available images to boot from. ip-share            Share an IP address from the given IP group onto a server.